jfrazx/KwirK/README.md

 ## Functionality

-The bot, with the below example, will join the given networks and channels.
-Basic IRC channel binding has been introduced.
-Check the examples for details.
+IRC is mostly stable, but with little other than providing building blocks.
+Emitted events will (eventually) be catalogued appropriately.
+In the interim take a look at the defined IRC Constants (/src/constants/constants.ts)
+IRC to IRC binding appears to be working well.

 ## Example
 ```
-var Kwirk    = require( './index' );
+var Kwirk    = require( 'kwirk' )
-var bot      = new Kwirk.Bot();
+  , bot      = new Kwirk.Bot();

 var freenode = {
   type: 'irc',
   name: 'freenode',
-  enable: true, // defaults to true
   servers: [
     {
       host: 'adams.freenode.net',